Cub Scout Programs “Boats & Knots”:

 How We Teach:

-- Staying Afloat: We have one of the scouts demonstrate to the whole boat how to correctly put on a life jacket and adjust it for their size.
+Staying Afloat: We have one of our crew demonstrate to the whole boat how to correctly put on a life jacket and adjust it for their size.

 - How does a sailboat move without an engine pushing it?